OverlordAkise/gmod-lua-performance/README.md

 # ply:GetValue(3) vs GetValue(ply,3)

+TL;DR: Not using metatables is very very slightly faster.

 This is a comparison of using the MetaTable PLAYER vs simply passing the player as an argument.

-TL;DR: Not using metatables is very slightly faster.

 The result (100.000 rounds, 100 times):

-    meta: 0.014884074999999
+    ply:GetCash(1): 0.014884074999999
-    none: 0.013477668
+    GetCash(ply,1): 0.013477668

+As you can see, there is barely any speed difference between the two.
+Without a metamethod it is only slightly faster in every test, but not noticable enough to be a recommendation.

 The code: [files/meta_vs_argument.lua](files/meta_vs_argument.lua)